cardano-community/guild-operators/docs/Scripts/cntools-common.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  Wallet Management

- ) New      -  create a new payment wallet or upgrade existing to a stake wallet
+ ) New      -  create a new wallet
  ) List     -  list all available wallets in a compact view
  ) Show     -  show detailed view of a specific wallet
  ) Remove   -  remove a wallet